ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    1. Extract the RFC5322.From domain from the message (as above).

    2. Query the DNS for a DMARC policy record.
 Continue if one is found, or terminate DMARC evaluation otherwise.
-See {#policy- discovery} for details.
+See Section 6.6.3 for details.

    3. Perform DKIM signature verification checks.
 A single email could contain multiple DKIM signatures.
 The results of this step are